ArjunT254/MinneMUDAC-2025-2nd-Prize/README.md

 ## 🧠 Problem Statement

-The task was to predict the **match length (in days)** for mentor-mentee relationships using structured profile data and unstructured contact notes.
+The task was to predict the **match length (in months)** for mentor-mentee relationships using structured profile data and unstructured contact notes.

 The challenge involved:
 - A test set containing **match IDs with truncated meeting notes**, ending at random intervals — simulating partial visibility into match history.